Fluid Forge

 Two things to note about the design:

 • ContractHelper is the only contract-shape dependency.
-No raw dict-walking; the helper is version-tolerant across fluidVersion 0.4 through 0.7.3 so your plugin doesn't break when the schema evolves.
+No raw dict-walking against the contract root; the helper smooths over fluidVersion evolution so the plugin doesn't break when the schema moves.
+Per-env metadata (env.get("metadata")) is read directly as a plain dict — that shape (environments.<env>.metadata.labels) is stable across versions.

 • The renderer is plain f-strings.
 No template engine required — the SDK's role is enough for most scaffolds.
 For more complex output (loops, conditionals, partials), see the your-own-CI journey which uses the YAML+Jinja bundle pattern.